MariannaIU/rsschool-cv/cv.md

 3.
 ### About:
 * My goal is to become a professional full-stack developer.
-* I`ve been studying back-end development for a year and now I` d like to learn front-end development to make functional and sightly web-apps.
+* I have been studying back-end development for a year and now I would like to learn front-end development to make functional and sightly web-apps.

 4.
 ### Skills